syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Fields.md

 {% highlight vb.net %}
 'Creates an instance of WordDocument class (Empty Word Document) Dim document As New WordDocument()
-'Adds a new section into the Word Document
+'Adds a new section to the Word Document
 Dim section As IWSection = document.AddSection()
-'Adds a new paragraph into Word document and appends text into paragraph Dim paragraph As IWParagraph = section.AddParagraph() paragraph.AppendText("Today's Date: ")
+'Adds a new paragraph to Word document and appends text into paragraph Dim paragraph As IWParagraph = section.AddParagraph() paragraph.AppendText("Today's Date: ")
-'Adds the new Date field in Word document with field name and its type Dim field As WField = TryCast(paragraph.AppendField("Date", FieldType.FieldDate), WField) 'Field code used to describe how to display the date field.FieldCode = "DATE  \@" + """MMMM d, yyyy"""
+'Adds the new Date field to Word document with field name and its type Dim field As WField = TryCast(paragraph.AppendField("Date", FieldType.FieldDate), WField) 'Field code used to describe how to display the date field.FieldCode = "DATE  \@" + """MMMM d, yyyy"""